 Cavernous and capillary hemangioma are the most frequently reported forms, whereas a combination of all three features also is commonly seen, as well as fibrous and fatty components.

 Cardiac haemangiomas have been reported to occur in variable locations of the heart involving any cardiac layer, namely endo-, myo-, or pericardium.
 The left atrium has previously been suggested as the predominant location for cardiac tumours.
 However, recent evidence has shown no chamber predilection.
-Hence, occurrence is possible anywhere from pericardium to endocardium.
+Hence, the occurrence is possible anywhere from pericardium to the endocardium.